End of US highway 104

 Elbert, July 2006

 Straight ahead is customs for the Rainbow Bridge crossing to Niagara Falls, Ontario.
-To the right on Main was the west beginning of US 104.
+To the right on Main was the west beginning of US 104 (and possibly US 62 as well).